gmoniava/react-projects/README.md

 # react-projects

-Various react projects, organized as separate react components (see the `Projects` folder), mainly for learning purposes.
-Some projects are implemented using `styled-components`.
+Various react projects, organized as separate components (see the `Projects` folder), mainly for learning purposes.
+Most of them use `styled-components`.